sanyassyed/sf_eviction/README.md

     ```bash
     # to deploy the flow with a schedule, it should then be available on prefect cloud under Deployments
     python flows/deploy_ingest.py
-    # inspect the deployment to check the pareameters and schedule
+    # inspect the deployment to check the parameters and schedule
     prefect deployment inspect ParentFlow/etl_web_to_gcp
     # start the agent
     prefect agent start --work-queue "development"